 Our goal is to inspire our youth to heal, grow, create, and show what’s possible as far as business structures for the future.
 Through our selection of community partner artists and members we are selecting people who have been directly impacted by similar trauma and historical challenges that our youth are facing presently.
-By carefully selecting community members that have healed and are successful in their trade we hope to build relationships that could potentially turn into apprenticeship programs within the Denver/Aurora community.
+By carefully selecting community members that have healed and are successful in their trade we hope to build relationships that could potentially turn into apprenticeship programs within the Los Angeles and Denver communities.
 By doing this the impact on the youth will be building real life trades, work experience and connection in the arts, healing and community network.
 Our hope is that by the time the youth graduate from high school they will have tools for healing and transformation from their trauma as well as work experience and a passionate trade or skill.

 A key component in the desired outcome and success in our program is to offer our youth skills for independence.
 We want our youth to know that there is a way out of the system and that they can achieve goals that they are passionate about no matter what trauma, stress or social inequities they have faced.